snap-stanford/ogb-web/_docs/datasets/graphprop.md

 #### Datasets

 **Prediction task:**  The task is to predict the target molecular properties as accurately as possible, where the molecular properties are cast as binary labels, e.g, whether a molecule inhibits HIV virus replication or not.
+Note that some datasets (e.g., `ogbg-molpcba`) can have multiple tasks, and can contain `nan` that indicates the corresponding label is not assigned to the molecule.
 For evaluation metric, we closely follow [2].
 Specifically, for `ogbg-molhiv`, we use ROC-AUC for evaluation.
 For `ogbg-molpcba`, as the class balance is extremely skewed (only 1.4% of data is positive) and the dataset contains multiple classification tasks, we use the PRC-AUC averaged over the tasks as the evaluation metric.